firoyj/firoyj.github.io/_posts/2024-07-24-event-notifications-aws.md

 This enables the Form3 notification service to send messages to the encrypted SQS queue.

 4\.
-Your service that consumes the SQS queue will also need the same KMS permissions to read the messages.
+Ensure your service consuming the SQS queue has the same KMS permissions to read the messages.